FATE ONE: A Prophecy

 “Frankly speaking, Terra, I do not anticipate this to be a short nor safe journey… It would be best for you to prepare adequately,” she states as she opens a drawer on the desk, recovering a small pouch from its contents.

-“I have down-payment ready for you, though be it half of the total planned,” she laments as she hands him the silken pouch.
-Its weight is hefty, startling Terra as he tries to grasp the bottom with his other hand before it slips from his grasp.
+“I have down-payment ready for you, though be it half of the total planned,” she laments as she hands him the bulky silken pouch.
+Its weight is hefty, startling Terra as he tries to catch the bottom with his other hand before it slips from his grasp.

 “Half!?
 This alone is too much!” he says with shock in his voice.

-“Oh, but please remember to pick up her eggs.”
-She replaces her truant spectacles as she looks back to him.
+“Oh, and please remember to pick up her eggs.”
+She produces her truant spectacles from her desktop as she looks back to him.

 He snaps to realization with a sharp nod.
 “Of course!”
 He no longer questions her knowledge of such trivialities at this point.

 “You may leave when you are fully prepared.
-However it may be wise not to dawdle,” she closes ominously as she reseats herself at her closed desk.
+However be it unwise to dawdle,” she closes ominously as she reseats herself at her closed desk.
 “What lies ahead is rife with darkened clouds.
 Even my view of the future lies in a dreary fog.”
 She clasps her hands together over the desktop, the grasped fingers covering her mouth.
 “I feel a storm may soon be upon us…”

-Terra, taking heed of her ominous words, stands up, strangely more awake than he was when he entered the briefing.
-His face seems beaming with anticipation.
+Terra stands from his seat, taking heed of her foreboding words.
+Strangely more awake than he was when he entered the briefing, his face now seems to beam with anticipation.

-“I cannot recall my last transit to even Gaea…” he says cheerfully as he heads for the door.
+“I cannot recall my last transit to even Gaea…” he says with newfound glee as he heads for the door.

 “Who knows… A good journey might be what ailes my restless nights.”